Sujon-Ahmed/Practice-PHP/13.PHP Switch/README.md

 }
 </pre>

 This is how it works: First we have a single expression n (most often a variable), that is evaluated once.
 The value of the expression is then compared with the values for each case in the structure.
 If there is a match, the block of code associated with that case is executed.
-Use <strong>break</strong> to prevent the code from running into the next case automatically.
-The <strong>default</strong> statement is used if no match is found.
+Use <strong style="color:tomato">break</strong> to prevent the code from running into the next case automatically.
+The <strong style="color:tomato">default</strong> statement is used if no match is found.